 Module 3 - FODMAP composition of food

 This module explores the FODMAP composition of food.
 Topics covered include analytical techniques used to measure FODMAP composition, the cut-offs used to define a food as low in FODMAPs; the FODMAP composition of different food groups; the effects of food processing and ingredient selection on FODMAP content, and international differences in the FODMAP composition of food.

 This module describes the initial dietetic assessment that should be undertaken before a FODMAP diet is commenced in patients with suspected or diagnosed IBS.
 Topics covered include the clinical assessment (including bowel and gastrointestinal symptoms, family history, medical history, investigations and red flags); dietary assessment (including intake of fibre, fluid, FODMAPs, and known or suspected dietary triggers); potential compliance issues and exercise habits.

-Module 5 - Phase 1 low FODMAP diet and practical skills
+Module 5 - Step 1 low FODMAP diet and practical skills

-Module 6 - Phases 2 and 3 - FODMAP reintroduction and personalization
+Module 6 - Steps 2 and 3 - FODMAP reintroduction and personalization

-This module discusses the reintroduction phase of the FODMAP diet.
-Topics covered include the rationale for reintroducing FODMAPs; evidence to support a reintroduction protocol; different reintroduction approaches; individualizing Phases 2 and 3; interpreting challenge responses and diet for long-term bowel health.
+This module discusses the reintroduction step of the FODMAP diet.
+Topics covered include the rationale for reintroducing FODMAPs; evidence to support a reintroduction protocol; different reintroduction approaches; individualizing Steps 2 and 3; interpreting challenge responses and diet for long-term bowel health.